Flora009/M1_CaseStudy/README.md

 * Trust wallet has a dApp browser that helps you find the best NFT collectibles with a straightforward trading framework.
 If you are a new wallet user in BEP tokens, the Trust wallet is your best choice.
 It is one of the best NFT wallets in browser integration to help you exchange your cryptocurrency assets for supported tokens.

-* Acquired by Binance on July 2018
+* Acquired by Binance on July 2018.
+If you have a trading account with Binance, then using Trust Wallet becomes really easier because Trust Wallet is now owned by Binance.
+So, it supported a lot of coins that Binance offers.

 >Ledger Nano X Wallet (Best Hardware Wallet)
 ![ledger](ledger-1.png)